davidchong99/fibonacci2/README.md

 ## Tests
 End-to-end tests are found in tests/e2e_tests.
 The run_tests.sh script will set the env before running all tests with pytest.

-## Further Improvement
-The current pagination implementation is not efficient as the whole Fibonacci sequence has to be calculated when retrieving a page.
-A better way is to create another table in the database to store the number requested and its results.
-When the user tries to retrieve another page, the API will fetch the results from database without recalculation.